Topic Specific Vocabulary

 - We are planning to go for sightseeing at the Pichola lake after lunch.

-- The lodging facilities of the students are managed by Mr Smith.
+- The lodging facilities of students are managed by Mr. Smith.

-- As soon as we reached our destination the bonfire party started.
+- As soon as we reached our holiday destination, we were invited to the bonfire party.

 Leisure – time available for lease and relaxation.